chmp/ipytest/Readme.md

 defined in the current notebook session.
 See the [reference](#reference) for a detailed list of available functionality.

-**NOTE:** In its default configuration `%%ipytest` and `ipytest.run` will not raise an error, when tests fail.
+**NOTE:** In its default configuration [`%%ipytest`][ipytest.ipytest] and [`ipytest.run`][ipytest.run] will not raise an error, when tests fail.
 The reason is that having multiple tracebacks (the one from pytest and ipytest) may be confusing.
 To raise exceptions on test errors, e.g., to use ipytest inside a CI/CD context, use:

 ```python
 ipytest.autoconfig(raise_on_error=True)